andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 #### January 11, 2020

-In addition to the fake syscall path to call actions ASan actions in QEMU, now QASan implements also a fast path for x86 and x86_64 binaries, the "backdoor".
+In addition to the fake syscall path to call QASan actions in QEMU, now QASan implements also a fast path for x86 and x86_64 binaries, the "backdoor".

 Basically, to avoid the use of two dispatchers a new x86 instruction is inserted in the lifter.
 This backdoor instruction call directly the QASan dispatcher.